BE SPIRITUALLY MINDED

 3 “And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.

-The early apostles did not lose their peace and joy in spite of their severe tribulation and persecution because their minds were fixed on the glory and rewards awaiting them in heaven.
+The early apostles did not lose their peace and joy despite their severe tribulation and persecution because their minds were fixed on the glory and rewards awaiting them in heaven.

 17 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory,

-If you also set your mind on the eternal rewards awaiting you in heaven, you will not lose heart or become worried, anxious, restless, fearful, or fretful when you are in the midst of any storm, trial or tribulation in life.
+Suppose you also set your mind on the eternal rewards awaiting you in heaven.
+In that case, you will not lose heart or become worried, anxious, restless, fearful, or fretful during any storm, trial, or tribulation in life.

 1 If then you have a new life with Christ, give your attention to the things of heaven, where Christ is seated at the right hand of God.

-Prayer: My Dear Heavenly Father, thank You for giving me Your own kind of peace in my born-again spirit.
-Dear Holy Spirit, teach and help me to always be spiritually minded so that I may always appropriate, enjoy, and manifest the supernatural peace in my mind, emotions and body, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for giving me Your kind of peace in my born-again spirit.
+My Dear Holy Spirit, teach and help me to be spiritually minded always to enjoy and manifest this supernatural peace in my mind, emotions, and body, in Jesus’ name.
 Amen.